No Devotion: Permanence (2015)

 On 17 August 2015, their fourth single "Permanent Sunlight" was released.
-On 29 and 30 August they played at the Reading and Leeds Festival as part of their tour with Seether and Baroness, which included the live debut of the aforementioned song.
+On 29 and 30 August, they played at the Reading and Leeds Festival as part of their tour with Seether and Baroness, which included the live debut of the aforementioned song.
 On 27 August, the band announced further dates in Germany, the UK and US.
 Whilst in Germany, Rickly was drugged and robbed with that night's show then cancelled.

 On 21 September, they released their debut album Permanence on SoundCloud, four days before its official release.
 Four days later on September 25, Permanence received its official release to positive reviews.
-The album went on to win the 2016 Kerrang Album of the Year award.
+The album went on to win the 2016 Kerrang!
+Album of the Year award.

 On 17 November 2015, they released a music video for their single "Permanent Sunlight".

 Collect Records, which No Devotion was signed to, folded after it was revealed that since-convicted pharmaceutical executive Martin Shkreli was secretly a major investor behind the label.
 As a result, Permanence was removed from streaming services and the band's future remained uncertain.

 Hiatus and No Oblivion (2016–present)

 In August 2017, Rickly's former band Thursday reunited.
 Thursday broke up for the second time in March 2019.
 Thursday reunited again in 2020.

 While No Devotion was still inactive, band members announced a second album to be released by the end of 2019.
 In June 2019, Gaze confirmed that Oliver left the band in 2017 and Lewis would not perform on the band's second album.
 Richardson revealed in December 2019 that No Devotion had around eight songs completed for their second album, but plans for the album's release were still not yet finalised.

 Both No Devotion and Thursday signed with Velocity Records in February 2021.
 Gaze confirmed Lewis' departure from the band via Twitter by changing his biography to reflect being one-third of the band.

 On 6 June 2022, Permanence was re-released on streaming sites under Velocity Records.
 On 12 July, "Starlings", the first single from their newly announced second album No Oblivion, was released.
-On August 16, the band's second single "Repeaters" was released.
-On September 16, the band "No Oblivion" was released.
+On 16 August, the band's second single "Repeaters" was released.
+On 16 September, the album No Oblivion was released.

-Styles and influences

-Lead singer Geoff Rickly has described their music as reminiscent of bands such as The Cure, Joy Division and New Order.